-- 1. Ask students what they think this song is going to be about, based on the title. - 2.
+- 1. Ask students what they think this song is about, based on the title. - 2.
 Prompt students to look for places where the title appears as they listen to the song.

 Prompt students to notice that the melody will change in the chorus.